 - Log in to Genie Client on an existing workstation computer.
 Browse to Help > About Genie (or if Mac: Genie Client > About Genie Client).
 You will find the Server IP Address listed in this window.

 If you plan to use a laptop for offsite logging, Genie Solo must also be installed.
-Rerun the installer as per the ‘Genie Client Installation’ instructions, however, rather than electing to install ‘Genie Client’, expand out the Full Installation option and tick only Solo Application and Data File.
+Rerun the installer as per the ‘Genie Client Installation’ instructions, however, rather than electing to install ‘Genie Client’, expand out the Full Installation option and tick only Single User Application and Data File.
 Click Next and complete the installation.

 For more information on setting up offsite logging, please refer to the Macintosh Server, Windows Server or Database Replication Genie guides.